Nanosheared electrolyte

 System preparation

-The fluid and walls must first be generated, and then equilibrated at reasonable temperature and pressure.
+The fluid and walls must first be generated and then equilibrated at a reasonable temperature and pressure.

 System generation